vannguyengd/gooddata-ui/docs/20_misc__time_over_time_comparison.md

 newPopMeasure(masterMeasureOrLocalId, overPeriodAttributeId, modifications)
 ```

-Where:
+where:

--  `masterMeasureOrLocalId` is the measure with data to compare; specify either measure's localIdentifier or measure itself
+-  `masterMeasureOrLocalId` is the measure with data to compare; specify either the measure's `localIdentifier` or the measure itself.
--  `overPeriodAttributeId` is the identifier of date dimension year attribute to use for shift
+-  `overPeriodAttributeId` is the identifier of the date dimension year attribute to use for the shift.
--  `modifications` is a function which receives an object with functions to customize `format()` and `alias()`
+-  `modifications` is a function that receives an object with functions to customize `format()` and `alias()`.

 ### Example